tsyesika/PyPump/docs/gettingstarted/tutorial.rst

     "links": [
         {"rel": "self", "href": "http://coding.example/api/activity/bwkflwken"}
     ]
     }

-(The indent attribute here is passed to json.to_json to give prettier output.)
+(The indent attribute here is passed to  to give prettier output.)

 ..
 (Yes, that was stolen from the Pump API docs :))

-(similarly, all activity classes provide a from_json() class method).
+(similarly, all activity classes provide a unserialize class method).

 ..
 Things missing:
    - How to post to your public feed, as opposed to a list of specific